hi9105/Convolutional-Neural-Networks-Image-Classification/README.md

 4. There are 835 validation dog images.
 5. There are 836 test dog images.

 There is 1 notebook available here to showcase work related.
 The notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
 Markdown cells were used to assist in walking through the thought process for individual steps.

+The file "Report.pdf" contains project full report.

 ### Results<a name="results"></a>